 Section 7-110 delineates some of the commonly used Maryland theft defenses that may be useful in your case.
 A few possible defenses a skilled law office might use are:

 - You acted under a good faith claim that the property was yours.

 - You believed you could rightfully obtain or exert control over the property.

 - You knew the property was your spouse’s.

 - You received the knowledge of trade secrets from someone other than the person claiming you allegedly stole them.

 If you have been arrested for or believe you are being investigated for shoplifting or another alleged crime, you should immediately contact a reliable law firm.
-Developing a solid attorney-client relationship with a counselor like Morgan E. Leigh of Scrofano Law can begin your criminal defense and possibly help you avoid years in prison.
+Developing a solid attorney-client relationship with a counselor like Paolo Gnocchi of Scrofano Law can begin your criminal defense and possibly help you avoid years in prison.